 A few were quite pithy though, like, You can lead a whore to culture, but you can’t make her think.
-This saying will not make you healthy, wealthy, or wise, like the one about knowing that a fool and his money are soon parted, or eating an apple a day keeping away the medical professionals, but it may help you learn what a horticulture is.
+This saying will not make you healthy, wealthy, or wise, like the one about knowing that a Fool and his money are soon parted, or Eating an apple a day keeps away the medical professionals, but it may help you learn what a horticulture is.

 Some proverbs should have been taught right from the cradle.

 If I’d known that Old habits die hard, I may have been more careful in my lifestyle choices, but this would have been after I found out that Money doesn’t grow on trees.

 This would have helped when I was bringing home everything I bought with the money that was not growing on trees, but I kept putting the cart full of stuff before the horse, and he wouldn’t push it home.

 Other sayings are no help at all like, Where there’s smoke there’s fire.
 At first glance, this appears self-evident, until you realize how hard it is to start a fire in a wood burning stove.

 We lived with one of these for two years, and the precept we lived with was, Where’s there’s smoke, there’s two freezing people missing their eyebrows from using lighter fluid.
 We never could get a decent fire lit, but you know what they say, ‘PMP, and, ‘IAFYDSTTA’.

 For the adults who are on their way back to bed, these stand for, Practice makes perfect , and, If at first you don’t succeed, try, try, again.